neumj/cortez/docs/Ensenada_Grande_20230618.md

 Excellent snorkeling in Ensenda Grande where Amy, Magda, Tobias, Aleks, and Asher explore the small fisherman's cove on the south side of the anchorage.
 Notably see: large school of needle fish, coral, puffer fish, rays.
 Sea turtles, frigate birds, and pelicans throughout the bay.

 After battling, and finally accepting, waves of bees, sunset finds us piled into the dinghy floating near the beach amid a massive bait-ball of tens-of-thousands of small fish.
 Scores of Brown Pelicans skim the water, floating on the breeze before driving into the sky, reversing and dive-bombing into the bait for their evening meal.
-We float silently amid the swiring bait-ball, so close to the pelican strikes that we hear the wind whistle through their feathers as they fold wings just before striking water, and their prey.
+We float silently amid the swiring bait-ball, so close to the pelican strikes that we hear the wind whistle through their feathers as they fold wings just before striking water and their prey.
 We chuckle in amazement that we are here to experience this ritual.

 Nightime, we spend a lifetime trying to get the grill hot before enjoying a delicious meal of hamburgers.
 As the breeze builds through the evening, stoking the grill, we suddenly need to douse the flames because of flying embers.
 Filling a wine bottle full of seawater to dump on the hot coals, we discover something magical, sparkling, and enchanting: bioluminesence.
 Swirling our hands through the water, the bioluminescent plankton illuminate, leaving a trail of glowing sea-foam like embers.

+**_Aleks_**: I had a really fun day, excited to see rays and puffer fishes.
+Surprised by the number of rays.

 **_Asher_**: I had an amazing day seeing lots of fish.
 Amazingly clear water, amazing scenery, bright fish that I really enjoyed.

-**_Aleks_**: I had a really fun day, excited to see rays and puffer fishes.
-Surprised by the nmuber of rays.

 **_Tobias_**: Super cool and fun day, clear water, lots of coral, surprising large number of puffer fish.